-By Serre Vanishing, $N_j = 0$ for $j \ll 0$.
-Moreover, by the minimality of $T$, the differential maps each $N_j$ to $\bigoplus_{\l < j} N_\l$.
-Thus, the decomposition $N = \bigoplus N_j$ gives $N$ the structure of a free flag.
-The last statement follows from the uniqueness of minimal free resolutions of differential modules (Theorem \ref{EU}). \end{proof}
+It follows from an analogue of the Serre Vanishing Theorem that $N_j = 0$ for $j \ll 0$.
+By the minimality of $T$, the differential maps each $N_j$ to $\bigoplus_{\l < j} N_\l$.
+Thus, $N = \bigoplus N_j$ is a free flag differential module.
+The last statement follows from uniqueness of minimal free resolutions of differential modules (see Theorem \ref{EU}). \end{proof}

-\begin{cor} When $\X = \PP^n$, we have $\Tate = \Fold \circ \Tate_{\on{EFS}}$, where $\Tate_{\on{EFS}}$ denotes Eisenbud-Fl\o ystad-Schreyer's Tate resolution functor, and the functor $\Fold$ is as in Definition \ref{defn:fold} \end{cor}
+\begin{cor} When $\X = \PP^n$, we have $\Tate = \Fold \circ \Tate_{\on{EFS}}$, where $\Tate_{\on{EFS}}$ denotes Eisenbud-Fl\o ystad-Schreyer's Tate resolution functor, and the functor $\Fold$ is as in Definition \ref{defn:fold}. \end{cor}

 \begin{proof} Clear from Theorem \ref{weightedthm} and the relation $\RR = \Fold \circ \RR_{\on{classical}}$ from Remarks \ref{RRbicomplex}(2). \end{proof}